YasasviAvvaru/cache_graph/README.md

 ### Representation 1 --- Pointer Graph

-Each vertex stores a linked list of neighbors:
+Each vertex stores a linked list of neighbors.

-    vertex -> edge -> edge -> edge
-                 |
-                 v
-             neighbor

 Advantages: - Simple to implement - Flexible